 Off-site mitigations are generally infrastructure or operational improvements to multimodal infrastructure to support non-vehicular travel.
 Off-site mitigation serves more than just travel to/from the project site, and therefore can reduce VMT to a higher level than on-site mitigations which only apply to the project-generated trips.
-The drawbacks of off-site mitigations are their relatively higher cost and difficulty to administer from a project applicant or operator and CEQA lead agency perspective.
+The drawbacks of off-site mitigations are their relatively higher cost and difficulty to administer from a project applicant or operator and CEQA Lead Agency perspective.

-To facilitate off-site mitigation, a fair share cost mechanism for project applicants was developed for use in Ventura County as detailed in Appendix C. The fair share cost mechanism determined the dollar cost of reducing one daily VMT.
-The fair share cost mechanism is not required to be used for determining VMT mitigation cost, but rather to provide a mechanism for lead agencies to allow applicants a means to partially fund off-site mitigations which may be too expensive to fully fund by one project or to be used for yet-to-be identified VMT reduction projects managed by the lead agency.
+To facilitate off-site mitigation, a fair share cost mechanism for project applicants was developed for use in Ventura County as detailed in Appendix C. The fair share cost mechanism determined the dollar cost of reducing one daily VMT (mile of vehicle travel, not indexed to population or employment).
+The fair share cost mechanism is not required to be used for determining VMT mitigation cost, but rather to provide a mechanism for lead agencies to allow applicants a means to partially fund off-site mitigations which may be too expensive to fully fund by one project or to be used for yet-to-be identified VMT reduction projects managed by the CEQA Lead Agency.